-Alley A public or private way designed or intended to provide secondary access to abutting properties.
-Alleys are generally not intended for through vehicle movements, but are useful to providing access to businesses and residences.
+Alley A public or private way designed or intended to provide access to abutting properties.
+Alleys are generally not intended for through vehicle movements, but are useful to providing access to businesses and residences, and in some locations bicycle and pedestrian improvements.